wangjia184/sortedset/README.md

-# Sorted Set in Go
+# Sorted Set in Golang

-Sorted Set is an ordered collection of nodes.
-Every node is associated with these properties.
+Sorted Set is a data-struct inspired by the one from Redis.
+It allows fast access by key or score.

 | Property | Type | Description |
 |---|---|---|